Sonny-skyez/Py.test_-_Twitter_with_unittests/README.md

 - fixtures,
 - fixtures parametrization.
 - fixtures autouse in many tests,
-- monkeypatch and mocking functions
+- monkeypatch

 Also in project:
 - sending request to GitHub API,
-- mocking twitter functions with Monkeypatch
+- mocking twitter functions with Monkeypatch,
+- usage of Mock and MagicMock unittest methods.

 ## Installation